Object Storage

 Important

 This guide assumes you’ve already created an instance and that you can access it via SSH.
-You can only access private bucket storage from any Intel® Tiber™ Developer Cloud compute platform, whether virtual or bare metal machines, or Intel® Kubernetes Services.
+You can only access private bucket storage from any Intel® Tiber™ AI Cloud compute platform, whether virtual or bare metal machines, or Intel® Kubernetes Services.

 Create bucket